Honestpuck/xworld2016/xworld2016-bash.md

 ```

 <div class="notes">
 We can do maths in scripts using the `expr` command.
+In `weeks.sh`.
 </div>

 ### Maths Using Expansion